David-Kunz/jester/README.md

-  identifiers = {"test", "it"}, -- used to identify tests prepend = {"describe"}, -- prepend describe blocks expressions = {"call_expression"}, -- tree-sitter object used to scan for tests/describe blocks dap = { -- debug adapter configuration
+  identifiers = {"test", "it"}, -- used to identify tests prepend = {"describe"}, -- prepend describe blocks expressions = {"call_expression"}, -- tree-sitter object used to scan for tests/describe blocks path_to_jest = './node_modules/bin/jest' -- used only for debugging
+  dap = { -- debug adapter configuration
     type = 'node2',
     request = 'launch',